 Professional Career Ladder

-In an effort to provide University of Maine Cooperative Extension Professionals with a system through which they can advance themselves, thus improving employee morale and resulting in a future-oriented, successful, and productive workforce, the Extension Professional Committee (EPC) has developed the following “Career Ladder.”
+In an effort to provide University of Maine Cooperative Extension Professionals with a system through which they can advance themselves, the Extension Professional Committee (EPC) has developed the following “Career Ladder.”
 The system that is presented here was developed after input was received from the Extension Administration and the UMaine Extension Professional Community as a whole.
 It covers all individuals with a majority appointment to the University of Maine Cooperative Extension who are in the UMPSA Bargaining Unit.

 Each UMaine Extension position has a working title that describes the main area of responsibility of the job description.
 For example: Scientist, Entomologist, Editor, Marketing Coordinator, etc. Each Extension position also holds a rank within the UMaine Extension structure.
-The Extension Professional Ranks are: Extension Professional I, Extension Professional II, Extension Professional III, and Extension Professional IV.
+The Extension Professional Ranks are: Extension Professional I, Extension Professional II, Extension Professional III, Extension Professional IV, Extension Professional V, and Extension Professional VI.

 2. Promotion Process